 1. Application of Terms and Conditions

-- 1.1 By purchasing a ticket or other product (including car parking and merchandise) through the Trust (including from the Trust’s Box Office, online or over the phone) or through an authorised sales channel, you agree to comply with the Terms and Conditions.
+- 1.1 By purchasing a ticket or other product (including car parking and merchandise) through the Trust (including from the Venue, online or over the phone) or through an authorised sales channel, you agree to comply with the Terms and Conditions.

-- 1.2 Tickets may be sold or issued by the Trust in its own right or as agent for a third party (for example, where an outside organisation is hiring a Trust venue and has engaged the Trust to act as ticketing agent for performance in that venue).
+- 1.2 Tickets may be sold or issued by the Trust in its own right or for a third party (for example, where an outside organisation is hiring a Trust venue and has engaged the Trust to provide ticketing services for a performance in that venue).

-- 1.3 Where the Trust sells tickets as an agent, the name of the presenter or event to which your ticket relates is usually shown on the front of the ticket but is also available from the Trust.
+- 1.3 Where the Trust sells tickets for a third party, the name of the presenter or event to which your ticket relates is usually shown on the front of the ticket but is also available from the Trust.
 The Trust has no control over, or liability for, the performance of the event.
 All ticketing complaints and claims, and your legal rights, are against the third party presenter and not the Trust, except where the Trust is at fault or where you have a legal right against the Trust under the Australian Consumer Law.

 - 1.4 The Venue’s conditions of entry are incorporated into these Terms and Conditions and apply to your ticket.
-The Venue’s conditions of entry are available at artscentremelbourne.com.au/conditions-of-entry or you can ask the Trust for a copy.
+The Venue’s conditions of entry are available online or you can ask the Trust for a copy.

 - 1.5 Without limiting clause 3.5 below, these terms and Conditions continue to apply even if a ticket is provided to a third party by any means and any subsequent holder of a ticket will be bound by these Terms and Conditions.

 - 1.7 Your ticket may be subject to additional booking terms, which will be notified to you prior to purchase.
 For example, if your ticket is to a timed ticketed exhibition, your ticket will only be valid for your nominated session time.
+Or if your ticket is to an event presented by a third party in one of our venues, your ticket may be issued subject to special booking terms applicable to that event or presenter.
 To the extent that there is any inconsistency between these additional booking terms and the Terms and Conditions, these Terms and Conditions will prevail.